city/Find-Bad-Revision/README.md

 # Find-Bad-Revision
-Just implemented merge sort to find a bad revision of code in a sorted list
+Divide and conquer to find a bad revision of code in a sorted list

 Find the Bad Version
 Somewhere in our code one revision has broken our solution.